By Mike Peluso, chief technology officer, Rectangle Health.

 To put this financial disconnect into a medical equivalent, consider a patient with a heart condition who is dependent on the provider administering swift and decisive treatment.
 Waiting to get treatment would only exacerbate the issue and have potentially fatal consequences.
 Similarly, an inefficient practice management system that allows a patient to miss payments builds debt.
 The consequences in practice management, however, are not restricted to a single patient – others may absorb costs, too, build debt of their own and the entire practice can be put at risk.

 Medical debt has a significant and well-documented impact on patient health.
 When patients miss payments, they are more likely to avoid their provider and assume they cannot afford to treat new health issues that emerge.
 A 2016 study by the Kaiser Family Foundation2 found that about three out of 10 patients reported problems getting health care they needed directly as a result of unpaid bills.
+Those struggling with bankruptcy are even less likely to seek medical attention when needed, but luckily a bankruptcy attorney on a site like Stoneroselaw.com should be able to help.

 Investing in Financial Health